The Open Innovation Products from General Mills

-While most of you may be familiar with the products such as Yoplait greek 100, natural valley protein bar, fiber one 90- calories brownies, and the recently released Fiber One Soft-Baked Cookies, what you may not have know was that these products are a success thanks to open innovation.
+While most of you may be familiar with the products such as Yoplait greek 100, natural valley protein bar, fiber one 90- calories brownies, and the recently released Fiber One Soft-Baked Cookies, what you may not have know was that these products are a success thanks to Open Innovation.
 As you might have guessed, General Mills is one of the world’s largest food companies.
 It’s marketed in more than 100 countries with net sales at 17.8 billion in 2013.

-Mills adopted open innovation (GWIN) 7 years ago with some of their successful open innovation products in the market winning the most innovative product 2013 by consumer good technology magazine. [tweetherder]GWIN open innovation partners range from large corporation to small company and individual inventors.
+Mills adopted open innovation (GWIN) 7 years ago with some of their successful open innovation products in the market winning the most innovative product 2013 by consumer good technology magazine.
+GWIN Open Innovation partners range from large corporation to small company and individual inventors.

 A problem they had in the beginning was not being specific and clear about the challenges they wanted to solve in order to find the right partners.
 But they solved this problem by creating the GWIN platform that clearly articulated the technical problems where the visitors were invited to submit non confidential proposals.